+Report of the Trustee 1

+Statement of Trustee Responsibilities 6

-- Administrative Information 7
+Administrative Information 7

-- Independent Auditors' Report 8
+Independent Auditors' Report to the Trustee 8

-- Statement of Total Return 10
+Statement of Total Return .
+10

+Statement of Change in Net Assets 10

-- Balance Sheet 11
+Balance Sheet .
+11

-- Notes to the Financial Statements......
+Notes to the Financial Statements .
 12